tlranda/ytopt/ytopt/benchmark/plopperREADME.md

 Reworked problems can automatically define useful output names, result destinations, etc.
 Typically, a subclass problem only needs to define its input/parameter/output spaces, models, class size and constraints to pass into the initializer.

+NOTE: Any constraint expressed should relate to the problem class, and should be VALID for any valid problem class.
+As such, when deriving from base\_problem, it is recommended to supply a class-based constraint to apply to all class instances.

 For examples, refer to [mmm-block-tl](mmm-block-tl/mmm_problem/NEW_s.py) and [xsbench-omp-tl](xsbench-omp-tl/xsbench/NEW_s.py) examples.
 The latter includes a special case objective override that is instructive if your problem makes use of the \*args, \*\*kwargs pattern for its objective.